Yuri-Rassokhin/BenchmarkBeholder/README.md

 ## What is BBH?

 BBH systematically benchmarks your workload across all combinations of its input parameters.
-It helps you:
+It helps you answer basic questions:

-- Tune your system for maximum performance.
+- How do I tune for maximum performance and scalability?
-- Choose between competing models, tools, or configurations.
+- Which implementation or config is best for my task?
-- Validate that your system is truly optimized.
+- How can I prove it’s tuned optimally?

 ---